QuantEcon/book-networks-public/code_book/ch_intro.md

 plt.show()
 ```

-### An instance of a preferential attachment random graph
+### An instance of a preferential attachment random graph.

 ```{code-cell}
 n = 100